DCEU goes Elseworlds before first establishing a world, because “credibility”.

 BvS does the opposite: it twists established character conventions (Batman never using guns or killing; Superman being a cheery boy scout), but recycles beats and imagery from old stories (which, without their story or character context, are now rendered meaningless).
 For example: when Batman busts out guns and brands his villains, you’ve introduced two new things into potential canon, or at least you’ve taken a left turn with canon.
 So then the story should address that – in other words: it’s a reason for a new story.
 You’ve signalled that, in order to tell this new story, these decades-old tropes upon which our love of the character (and, in turn, our interest in any story you have to tell) is based, must be revised.
 You’re asking us to trust that yr story will take us somewhere surprising and rewarding.
 When the story doesn’t then address the guns or the branding, we’re left hanging: “Is this even Batman?”
 But then finally you taunt us with imagery which is dear to our hearts, but which ultimately one need only be a comic store window-shopper to have encountered (specifically, of course: The Dark Knight Returns).
 Something dear to our hearts is in the hands of someone who probably loves it, but who doesn’t really understand it.
 (Or cinema that isn’t purely about spectacle.
 Or storytelling in general.)

 Zack Snyder is a thug director (I viewed Watchmen through my head-cradling fingers, and psychologically blanked out Sucker Punch).
-He’s since gone on record saying he found the picture of two costumed characters having serious dialogue on screen as lacking “credibility” – so what the hell was he doing directing this?
+His desire to portray Batman raped in prison aside, he’s since gone on record saying he found the picture of two costumed characters having serious dialogue on screen as lacking “credibility” – so what the hell was he doing directing this?
 But ultimately, as disappointing a movie as this is, Zack Snyder making a bad movie shouldn’t have come as a surprise to anyone who’d seen anything else he’d done.
 The way his movie turned out didn’t surprise me (although it is the worst possible version of what I’d imagined he would do).
 But it took me a bit longer to realise just how upside-down his approach to this really was.

 While my personal beef with BvS is focused more on Snyder & co vs comic book movies, MovieBob goes broader: while he believes Snyder is a good director (his reading of Sucker Punch is, I feel extraordinarily generous), he brands BvS (accurately, I feel) “cultural vandalism”, arguing that